kamkamusa00/optivaFront/README.md

 ## Detail

 In back API doesn´t exists graphic card detail end point, then I decidec to navigate to list component if the user refresh the page because the store will be erased.

+## Lint

+Eslint is used to lint the proyect.